-HP Printers Support Web Printing via Email - Digital Inspiration
+HP Printers Support Web Printing via Email

-The dream of a “paperless office” is still far from reality and printers continue to be an ubiquitous part of our homes and workplaces.
+The dream of a “paperless office” is still far from reality and printers continue to be a ubiquitous part of our homes and workplaces.

 Printers are still “dumb”